-- Every dollar invested in high quality early childhood education saves the public \$8-17 in special education, grade retention, criminal justice and welfare costs.
-(Schaefer, 2011). - Every dollar invested in quality early care creates \$2.06 in stimulus for the local economy, by creating jobs and economic demand at higher levels than other sectors, such as retail, construction and energy. - Employers value formal child care because it increases employees' productivity and reduces time lost from work.
+- Every dollar invested in high quality early childhood education saves the public \$8-17 in special education, grade retention, criminal justice and welfare costs (Schaefer, 2011). - Every dollar invested in quality early care creates \$2.06 in stimulus for the local economy, by creating jobs and economic demand at higher levels than other sectors, such as retail, construction and energy. - Employers value formal child care because it increases employees' productivity and reduces time lost from work.

-Good News for Chester County
+Good News for Montgomery County

 Families with child care subsidy have trended away from using unlicensed, relative/neighbor care.
-Since 1997, the use of such unlicensed care in the County has declined sharply from a high of about one in four to 11% in 2008 and to only 5% today.
+Since 1997, the use of such unlicensed care in the county has declined sharply from about one in four to only 7% today.
 This is good news, since care by relatives and neighbors is unregulated, and the quality is unknown.
 It also demonstrates the maturing of an increasingly strong early learning sector that is gaining stability and capacity.
-There are still families who choose this option, often because they work nontraditional hours and cannot find a center that can accommodate their work schedules.
+There are still families who choose this option, often because they work non-traditional hours and cannot find a center that can accommodate their work schedules.

-Key Quality Improvements Not Moving Forward Quick Enough
+Key Quality Improvements Not Moving Forward Quickly Enough

-Quality matters enormously in early education, especially for children from low-income families, those with developmental delays, those whose families do not speak English at home, or those with other risk factors.
+Quality matters enormously in early education, especially for children from lowincome families, those with developmental delays, those whose families do not speak English at home, or those with other risk factors.
 Research shows that quality also matters in terms of cost-effectiveness for taxpayers.
 In other words, higher quality programs have higher returns on investment.

-The news on quality early learning opportunities in Chester County is mixed.
-The good news is the impressive momentum that has nearly doubled the number of seats in private child care settings are in programs considered high quality -- that is, they are rated 3 or 4 in the Keystone Stars quality rating system.
+The news on quality early learning opportunities in Montgomery County is mixed.
+The good news is the impressive momentum that has more than doubled the number of seats in private child care settings are in programs considered high quality -- that is, they are rated 3 or 4 in the Keystone Stars quality rating system.
 (Other good quality seats may be found in centers accredited by the National Association for the Education of Young Children (NAEYC) or in private nursery schools accredited by the Department of Education, but many or most of these seats are also DPW licensed and rated Star 3 or 4.
 At this time we do not have the capacity to provide unduplicated numbers, so this report uses the Star 3 or 4 figure as a proxy for high quality.)

-High Quality Seats in Private Child Care in Chester County Have Doubled
+High Quality Seats in Private Child Care in Montgomery County Have Doubled

-As the graph above shows, Chester County saw a healthy jump from only 675 high quality seats in 2008 to 1303 by June of 2012, increasing by 93%.
-While 15% of the licensed programs provide these seats, it still means that barely 4.2% of Chester County children under five would be able to enroll in a high quality private child care setting.
+As the graph above shows, Montgomery County saw a jump from 1440 high quality seats in 2008 to 3022 by June of 2012.
+After a decrease from 2008 to 2009, there have been four years of steady progress, with a net increase of 110% over five years.
+While one-fifth (20%) of the licensed programs account for these seats - the highest rate in the 5-county area - it still means that fewer than 7% of Montgomery County children under five would be able to enroll in a high quality child care program.